ishita48/TicTacToe/README.md

 **Cool Animations**: Experience the game title and player selection animations for an engaging and visually appealing start.

 **Reset and Clear Scores**: Easily reset the current game or clear the entire scoreboard for a fresh challenge.

-## 🛠️ Technological Backbone

-Our Tic Tac Toe Game utilizes the following technologies to deliver an optimal gaming experience:

-- **React**: A powerful JavaScript library for building dynamic user interfaces.
-- **CSS Animations**: To add smooth transitions and engaging visual effects.

 ## 🎨 User Experience